Gadibidi Krishna

 Gadibidi Krishna is a 1998 Indian Kannada-language action drama film, written and directed by Om Sai Prakash and produced by Bharati Devi.
 It stars Shiva Rajkumar, Ravali and Indraja.
 The musical score is by Hamsalekha.
 The film is a remake of the Telugu film, Sommokadidi Sokokadidi.

 Plot

 The film depicts identical twins, a city-bred doctor and a villager, who swap identities for personal gain.
 Chaos ensues.

 Krishna, a village simpleton, visits the city.
 One day, he comes across his lookalike: Dr. Shivram.
-Krishna starts plotting to take Dr. Shivram's place.
+Krishna starts plotting to take Dr. Shivram's place and swap his difficult existence for a life of urban comfort.
 But he soon realizes that Dr. Shivram has his own problems.

-Shivram discovers that he has a lookalike and visits Krishna's home.
+Shivram too discovers that he has a lookalike and visits Krishna's home.
 When he arrives, he learns that he and Krishna were identical twins separated at birth.
 Thugs kidnap Shivram for money, but Krishna and his family manage to defeat them.
 By the end of the film, the brothers are reunited.